japlscript/japlscript/README.md

 </project>
 ```

-Note that the sample uses a `<excludeclass/>` tag, which simply means that
+Note that the sample uses an `<excludeclass/>` tag, which simply means that
-JaplScript should not generate a Java interface for the given Applescript
+JaplScript should not generate a Java interface for the given AppleScript
 class or type (in this example: `rgb color`).